Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories

 \subsection{Approximate PMBM posterior for sets of tree trajectories}

 A drawback of the above PMBM recursion is that it is difficult to handle the resulting Bernoulli tree densities because of the dependencies between branches that arise in the prediction step, and the global hypotheses defined at a tree level, i.e., associating measurements to Bernoulli trees instead of branches.
 To obtain a computationally efficient recursion (to be explained in Section \ref{sec:TrPMBM-filter-recursion}), with global hypotheses defined at a branch level, we introduce the following approximations: \begin{itemize} \item A1 The PPP represents alive branches without spawning. \item A2 Each Bernoulli tree trajectory has a deterministic start time. \item A3 After each prediction step, the set of branches in each Bernoulli tree trajectory is multi-Bernoulli. \end{itemize} As spawning is a low probability event, we use A1 to simplify implementation by discarding spawning events of potential targets we have never observed.
 The absence of spawning transforms the trees into single branch trees.
 A single branch tree can at most generate one measurement, and therefore, A1 implies that each measurement generates a new Bernoulli, similar to the PMBM recursion for point targets/trajectories \cite{Williams15b,Granstrom18}.
-Approximation A2 simplifies filter implementations and is also used in the trajectory filters in \cite{Angel20_e}.
+A newly created Bernoulli single branch tree may have multiple possible start times, which give rise to a mixture in each Bernoulli single tree density \cite[Eq.
+(28)]{Granstrom18}.
+After the Bernoulli tree initialisation, all the mixture components in each Bernoulli tree are predicted and updated with the same equations.
+To simplify the filter implementation, we use A2 and take the most likely start time when a new Bernoulli is created.
+Approximation A2 is also used in the trajectory filters in \cite{Angel20_e}.

 Approximations A1 and A2 imply that Bernoulli tree densities have a single branch with a unique genealogy at the time step they are created.
 In addition, we know the genealogies of these potential branches for all Bernoulli trees.
 Approximation A3 is performed to simplify the filtering recursion by discarding the dependencies among branches within the same Bernoulli tree.
 It is performed at each prediction step using the KLD minimisation that will be explained in Section \ref{subsec:Prediction-via-KLD}.